 PHILADELPHIA – At this week’s 96th Annual Meeting, The American Law Institute’s membership elected four new members to its Council, which determines projects and activities to be undertaken by the ALI and approves the work as representing the position of the Institute.

-The new Council members are Allison H. Eid of the U.S. Court of Appeals for the Tenth Circuit, Daniel C. Girard of Girard Sharp LLP, Thomas M. Hardiman of the U.S. District Court for the Western District of Pennsylvania, and Pamela S. Karlan of Stanford Law School.
+The new Council members are Allison H. Eid of the U.S. Court of Appeals for the Tenth Circuit, Daniel C. Girard of Girard Sharp LLP, Thomas M. Hardiman of the U.S. Court of Appeals for the Third Circuit, and Pamela S. Karlan of Stanford Law School.

 “I am pleased the membership voted today to elect these highly respected and accomplished judges and lawyers to the Institute’s Council,” said ALI President David F. Levi.
 “These new Council members—two judges, a practicing lawyer, and a law professor—in the tradition of ALI, will bring their expertise and different perspectives to our important work.”

 Short biographies of ALI’s new Council members can be found below.
 Complete biographies are available on the ALI website.

 Allison H. Eid is a judge on the U.S. Court of Appeals for the Tenth Circuit.
 Prior to joining the Tenth Circuit, Judge Eid served as a Justice of the Colorado Supreme Court, where she chaired the Water Court Committee and served as the state court representative to the Advisory Committee for the Federal Rules of Appellate Procedure.
 Before being named to the Colorado Supreme Court, she served as the Solicitor General of the State of Colorado.